Designer: Wilson Architects

 Estimated Substantial Completion Date: February 2013

-The building will offer:
+The building offers:

 - Office spaces, lab support spaces, and platform areas that will be closely adjoined with each other to enable free flow of information.